• Skip to primary navigation

 Interestingly, millions of Americans have used 23andMe’s FDA-approved spit tests to get insights about their genetic predispositions to conditions ranging from breast cancer to food sensitivities.

 Realize these testing companies are in the money-making business.
-In fact, the US home diagnostics market was valued at more than $5.4 billion in 2020.
-Moreover, it’s expected to reach $8.5 billion by 2030.
-Given the billions of tests used at home for COVID-19 testing, I’m guessing these numbers may be lower than reality.
+In fact, the US home diagnostics market was valued at more than $7.6 billion in 2025.

 There are two categories of at-home tests.